 There are many contingencies when it comes to coverage Lyft provides for drivers, passengers and third-parties.
 For example, if the driver is in “Driver Mode’ on the app but has not yet accepted a passenger, then Lyft’s contingent liability is in force.
 This coverage provides a $50K maximum limit per person, $100K per accident, and $25K for property damage.
 However, once a driver accepts a passenger, the policy limit is enhanced to $1 million until the passenger reaches his location.

-As you can see, there are a range of variables in place that make Philadelphia accidents involving Lyft trickier from an insurance standpoint than traditional MVAs.
+As you can see, there is a range of variables in place that make Philadelphia accidents involving Lyft trickier from an insurance standpoint than traditional MVAs.
 If you have been involved in a Lyft accident, reach out to the Dan Doyle Law Group for guidance and assistance in the claims process from an experienced Pennsylvania Lyft accident attorney.